Quickstart

 Get up a running with your first Steel Session in a few minutes

-This guide will walk you through setting up your Steel account, running your first browser session in the cloud, and driving it using TypeScript/Puppeteer.
-In just a few minutes, you'll be ready to start automating with Steel.
+This guide will walk you through setting up your Steel account, creating your first browser session in the cloud, and driving it using Typescript/Playwright.
+In just a few minutes, you'll be up and programatically controlling a Steel browser Session.

 Want to jump right in?
 Skip to our example project.